keuller/vuelm/docs/Api.md

 ![alt text](https://github.com/keuller/vuelm/raw/master/docs/images/vuelm_debug.png)

 *Notice: There is an issue when you click on Reset button, but it does not affect your code.
-Its occurs because Vuelm does not support expected API like Vuex.*
+Its occurs because Vuelm does not support the expected API.
+Vue DevTool was designed to Vuex.*

 ### Vuelm.logger(true|false)